 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit many specific dietary requirements.

-If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.
+If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (and home delivered), click HERE to take a look.

 - 1 batch of Anzac Biscuits *(two recipes linked below)

-- ½ teaspoon vanilla powder or paste
+- ½ tsp vanilla -powder, extract or essence

-While the biscuits are cooking, make your macadamia cream.
+- While the biscuits are cooking, make your macadamia cream.
 In a food processor, grind your macadamia nuts to a fine crumb (Thermomix 5 secs, speed 5).

-Add the sweetener and vanilla and process until it becomes a paste (Thermomix 5 seconds, speed 6).
+- Add the sweetener and vanilla and process until it becomes a paste (Thermomix 5 seconds, speed 6).

-Spread between the cooled Anzacs and sandwich with another on top.
+- Spread between the cooled Anzacs and sandwich with another on top.
 You can also pipe the cream on top of each biscuit if you'd prefer.

-Store in the fridge until ready to serve.
+- Store in the fridge until ready to serve.